rushpartners/rush-parters-website/README.md

 # Release to production

 Merge branch to master.
-The wercker build process should now run `npm run production` and merge to gh-pages branch.
+The wercker build process should now run `npm run production`.
+After successful build you need to trigger the deploy step manually in Wercker, this will then merge the build to gh-pages branch.